the-turing-way/the-turing-way/CONTRIBUTING.md

-# Contributing to _The Turing Way_
+# Contributing to _The Turing Way_ Open Source Book Project

 :tada::balloon::cake: **Welcome to _The Turing Way_ repository!** :cake::balloon::tada:

 :dizzy::hatched_chick::sunny: _We're excited that you're here and want to contribute._ :sunny::hatched_chick::dizzy:

-We want to ensure that every user and contributor feels welcome, included and supported to participate in _The Turing Way_ community.
+We welcome every user and contributor, and want you to feel included and supported as you participate in _The Turing Way_ community.
-We hope that the information provided in this document will make it as easy as possible for you to get involved.

-We welcome all contributions to this project via GitHub issues and pull requests.
-Please follow these guidelines to make sure your contributions can be easily integrated into the projects.
+These guidelines are specific to the Open Source process of maintaining the _Turing Way_ book via GitHub Issues and Pull Requests, and advice about writing consistent content.
+There are other important ways to contribute that do not involve GitHub, and these are described in the [overall project README](./README.md).
-As you start contributing to _The Turing Way_, don't forget that your ideas are more important than perfect pull requests. :heart:
+Remember, in _The Turing Way_, your ideas are more important than perfect pull requests. :heart:

-If you have any questions that aren't discussed below, please let us know through one of the many ways to [get in touch](#get-in-touch).
+Do you still have questions?
+There are many ways to [get in touch](#get-in-touch).

 ## Table of contents